oliverpalonkorp/auproximity-test/README.md

 which will serve the purpose of sending positional data to the backend server.
   - Currently, the Impostor plugin and BepInEx mod are separate projects.

+See the Impostor fork required for the Impostor backend here: https://github.com/auproximity/Impostor and the plugin here: https://github.com/auproximity/AUP-Impostorv

 ## Developer Quickstart
-> Note: This project uses `yarn`, so install it if you do not have it already.
+> Note: This project uses `yarn`, so install it with `npm install -g yarn` if you do not have it already.

 Follow the steps below to run a server and webui with hot-reload
 - Run `yarn install` to install all dependencies